 Cleanaway's constitution calls for at least three but not more than 10 Directors.
-As at 30 June 2021, the Board comprised of seven independent Non-Executive Directors.
-Cleanaway's newly appointed CEO Mark Schubert joined the Board as a Director upon his commencement.
-Profiles of current Directors outlining their appointment dates, qualifications, directorships of other listed companies (including those held at any time in the three years immediately before the end of the financial year), experience and expertise are set out in the Annual Report.
+As at 30 June 2022, the Board comprised of eight independent Non-Executive Directors and the CEO.
+As Cleanaway announced on 12 September 2022, Mike Harding will be retiring from the Board prior to the 2022 AGM.
+Profiles of current Directors outlining their appointment dates, qualifications, directorships of other listed companies (including those held at any time in the three years immediately before the end of the financial year), experience and expertise are set out in the 2022 Annual Report.